Tamzthecoder/Tamzthecoder/README.md

 - 👋 Hi, I’m @Tamzthecoder
 - 👀 I’m interested in Traveling and Learning new things
 - 🌱 I’m currently learning Bcom Acconting Science at Nelson mandela university.
-- 💞️ I’m looking to collaborate on everything new and exciting about coding, academics, politics and sports.
+- 💞️ I’m looking forward to collaborate on everything new and exciting about coding, academics, politics and sports.
 - 📫 How to reach me via email.
 - 😄 Pronouns: she
 - ⚡ Fun fact:I love food and trying new quizines.